Karen Civil: Weezythanxyou.com and Young Money Records

+In addition to her role at Young Money, Karen Civil co-founded the Marathon Agency.

+Book

 In November 2015, Civil self-published a self-help book, Be You & Live Civil: Tools for Unlocking Your Potential & Living Your Purpose.
 Organized into four chapters called "Understanding Motivation", "Self Motivation", "Positive Attitude" and "Living Civil", Civil describes her approach to her career path.